 Project Managers with Projects on the waitlist will be notified by email if additional capacity becomes available.
-Project Managers will be given two weeks to consider whether they would like to proceed and respond with a decision to remain in the queue or withdraw the project.
+Project Managers will be given two weeks to consider whether they would like to proceed and respond with a decision to remain in the queue or withdraw the Project.
 If no response is received after two attempts to contact the Project Manager, the Project will be withdrawn from the queue.
 Projects that opt to remain in the queue will be reviewed for the newly available capacity based on their queue position.
-Additional capacity beyond the Interim Offering may be subject to different Bill Credit Rates or other requirements that impact the economics or other factors of Projects in the queue.
+Additional capacity beyond the Initial Program Capacity may be subject to different Bill Credit Rates or other requirements that impact the economics or other factors of Projects in the queue.

-1.5 Project Manager Capacity Limits in the Interim Offering
+1.5 Project Manager and Subscription Manager Capacity Limits,

 To promote Project Manager diversity, market competition and more options for customers, the Program may limit how much capacity can be allocated to a single Project Manager.
+Subscription Manager.
+The following sections describe limits in place during different capacity tiers.

-Project Manager entities under a single ownership structure will be considered a single Project Manager for the purposes of the Project Manager cap.
+Project Manager entities under a single ownership structure are considered a single Project Manager for the purposes of the Project Manager cap.
 This includes entities that are considered subsidiaries of, or majority owned by a single parent company.